brightsg/Dubrovnik/Readme.md

 	NSString *blargleString = [someObject blargle:@"this is a string"];

-The Dubrovnik copde generator automates the production of `DBMonoObject` subclasses.
+The Dubrovnik code generator automates the production of `DBManagedObject` subclasses.

 Calling Conventions
 ===================